JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Common properties for `@navigation`

-The following sections describe the properties that are common for all types of navigational elements.
+These are the properties that are common for all types of navigational elements (links, link templates and the various types of actions).

+Navigational elements are not extendable and thus their property names need not be prefixed with '@'.

 #### `<name>` (property name)
-Property names define the link relationship type.
+Property names define the navigational element name.
+In this way the `@navigation` object is indexed by the navgational element names.

 #### `href`
 This property is REQUIRED and MUST be a string value representing a valid URI.
-It contains the target URI of the navigational element.
+It contains the target URI of the navigational element - or a URL template to be completed thorugh variable expansion.

+The `href` URI SHOULD be an absolute URL but clients should be prepared to handle relative URLs.
+At the time of writing there is no rules for how to resolve relative URLs so it will have to depend on an agreement between the client and server.

 #### `type`
-This property is REQUIRED and MUST be a string value.
-The `type` value specifies what type of navigational element this is.
+This property is OPTIONAL.
+If present it MUST be a string value representing the type of navigational element.
+The possible values for `type`are:

+  * `link`: a link.
+  * `link-template`: a link template.
+  * `void`: an action with no payload.
+  * `json`: a JSON action.
+  * `json+files`: a JSON action with file attachments.
+  * `any`: a generic action.

+If `type` is not present it is assumed to be `link`.

 #### `title` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It contains a short descriptive title.